Lita Cabellut

-Lita Cabellut (born 1961 in Sariñena, Aragon) is a Spanish multidisciplinary artist who lives and works in The Hague, Netherlands.
+Lita Cabellut (born 1961) is a Spanish multidisciplinary artist who lives and works in The Hague, Netherlands.
 Cabellut works on large scale canvases using a contemporary variation of the fresco technique.

-Early life and influences
+Early life and education

-Born in a village in Aragon, Cabellut moved to Barcelona as a child where her mother ran a brothel.
-She was left under the care of her grandmother but spent most of her days on the streets selling 'imaginary stars'.
+Lita Cabellut was born in 1961 in Sariñena, a village in Aragon, Spain.
+She moved to Barcelona as a child, where her mother ran a brothel.
+She was left under the care of her grandmother but spent most of her days on the streets selling "imaginary stars".
 When her grandmother died, Cabellut went to live in an orphanage.

-At the age of twelve Lita was adopted by a Catalan family.
+At the age of twelve she was adopted by a Catalan family.
 During this new period she discovered the Prado Museum and became inspired by the paintings of Goya, Velázquez, Ribera and Rembrandt.

-Lita Cabellut moved to the Netherlands at the age of 19 to pursue her studies at the Gerrit Rietveld Academy in Amsterdam, where she studied between 1982 and 1984.
-During these years her work would be influenced by the Dutch masters and she developed some of the artist techniques that have become her distinguishing mark.
+Cabellut moved to the Netherlands at the age of 19 to pursue her studies at the Gerrit Rietveld Academy in Amsterdam, where she studied between 1982 and 1984.
+During these years her work would be influenced by the Dutch masters, and she developed some of the artist techniques that have become her distinguishing mark.